jina-ai/clip-as-service/README.md

 #### Search via sentence

-Let's build a simple prompt to allow user to type sentence:
+Let's build a simple prompt to allow a user to type sentence:

 ```python
 while True: